zisc/climap/README.md

 # climap
-A framework for parsing command line arguments in c++11.
+A header-only framework for parsing command line arguments in c++11.